-‘Don’t Be Tardy’ Star Brielle Biermann, Mother Kim Zolciak Refute Butt Implants Rumors
+‘Don’t Be Tardy’ Star Brielle Biermann, Mother Kim Zolciak Refute Butt Implant Rumors

 Don’t Be Tardy — a reality TV series that spun off of The Real Housewives of Atlanta series — recently wrapped up its Season 5 finale in December.
 The show has not yet been renewed for a sixth season by Bravo.

 If the show is not picked up for a fifth season, fans of Don’t Be Tardy will be left searching for answers from the two cliffhangers that occurred on the fifth season finale — both of which involve the mother and eldest daughter.
 For Kim Zolciak, fans were left wondering what came of the health concern involving her heart.
-For Brielle Biermann, the unresolved mystery fans will be concerned about is whether the 19-year-old moved in with baseball-playing boyfriend after being told not to do so.
+For Brielle Biermann, the unresolved mystery fans will be concerned about is whether the 19-year-old moved in with her baseball-playing boyfriend after being told not to do so.

 Do you believe the Don’t Be Tardy star and her mother Kim Zolciak when the two insist Brielle Biermann has not had plastic surgery to enhance her butt?
 Continue to follow the Inquisitr for more on this developing story.